christophersbarrett/mulberry-wiki/The-Mulberry-Command-Line-Interface.md

 With the exception of `mulberry scaffold`, the following commands should be run from inside a directory that contains a Mulberry project.
 You can run `mulberry -v` from anywhere to find out which version of Mulberry you are currently running.

-**Note that, once you download Mulberry, you will need to add the location of the `mulberry/bin/mulberry` file to your $PATH in order for any of these commands to work!**
+**The location of the `mulberry/bin/mulberry` file must be in your $PATH in order for any of these commands to work!**

 ## Creating apps